Best Blues Artists

 Eric Clapton himself said this guy was the best guitarist ever.
 He can play one note, and it would sound like the best note you've ever heard.
 I think he should be placed at 3 and Muddy Waters at 4.

-I have seen him and he was 3 feet from me and I fell in love with his music since his first big gig in Orillia Ontario Can.
+I have seen him, and he was three feet from me.
+I fell in love with his music since his first big gig in Orillia, Ontario, Canada.

 This is the guy that everybody else learned from.
 Best.
 Guitarist.
 Ever.